marsbard/puppet-alfresco/README.md

 Current limitations:

-* Username and password are not configurable (currently 'admin')
+* Mysql root password does not get set correctly
-* thumbnail generation does not work (so presumably other transforms fail too)
 * CentOS build does not work right now but support is planned.
 Only tested on Ubuntu, Debian may work if you're lucky